Three Easy Steps To Ordination...

 Did you know that, in most locations, anyone

-can officiate at your wedding, not just a minister, notary public,
+can officiate at your wedding, not just a priest, notary public,

 justice of the peace, or an officer of the court?

 Did you know that — if you prefer — you may have any legally designated

 person conduct your wedding ceremony, whether it's your mother or

 father, a brother or sister, cousin, uncle or aunt, even your best